dennisXZX/Jumbo-notes/README.md

 sudo rm -rf /home/jenkins/swarm/workspace/web.pipeline/web
 ```

-Basically we are removing the web folder at together.
-Friendly reminder: `rm -rf` command is irreversible, so just be a little be careful here. =P
+Basically we are removing the web folder all together.
+Friendly reminder: `rm -rf` command is irreversible, so just be a little bit careful here. =P

 __Use staging testing data__

-In the web project, modify `.env` file to point discovery to staging URL `DISCOVERY_BASE_URL=https://attenborough.frontier2.staging.ozl.jumdev.com`
+In the web project, modify `.env` file to point discovery base URL to staging `DISCOVERY_BASE_URL=https://attenborough.frontier2.staging.ozl.jumdev.com`

 __Merge master branch into feature branch__

 1. `git fetch` to update all the branches

-2. `git checkout featureBranch` to checkout to feature branch
+2. `git checkout featureBranch` to checkout feature branch

 3. `git merge origin/master --no-ff` to merge master branch into feature branch, `--no-ff` ensures a merge message is always presented and no fast-forward would happen